kendryte/canmv/README.md

 **CanMV, makes AIOT easier!**

 This implementation was based on Sipeed MaixPy, but it diverged from it and is now a completely independent project.
+Thanks for Sipeed's contribution on MaixPy!

-CanMV is designed to make AIOT programming easier, based on the [Micropython](http://www.micropython.org) syntax, running on a very powerful embedded AIOT chip [K210](https://kendryte.com).
+CanMV is designed to make AIOT programming easier, based on the [Micropython](http://www.micropython.org) syntax, running on the powerful embedded AI SOC series from [Canaan](https://kendryte.com).
+Currently it's running on K210.

 > K210 brief: